 The function of the governing council is to provide governance for the school, identifying educational needs of the local community and ensuring that the cultural and social diversity of the school community is considered.
 Governing council also develops broad site policy statements, the site budget, student safety, welfare and discipline policies.

-The governing council has 12 members comprising of the principal, an elected staff member and 10 elected parents.
+The governing councilhas 10 members comprising of the principal, an elected staff member, apreschool staff member, a community member and 6 elected parents.

 Parents should advise the school if their child has any serious medical conditions and/ or allergies.
 A Health Care Management plan is required for conditions that require an urgent response.
 Health plans must be completed by a doctor and updated annually.
 Medication is stored in the front office.
 All medication needs to be accompanied by a medication authority form to enable St Agnes staff to administer medication.